grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 ## Conclusion

 Graphs are a great way to visually represent complex systems and can be used to easily detect patterns or relationships between entities.
-To help improve graphs’ ability to detect patterns early, businesses should consider using Graph Technology, which is the next step in improving analytics delivery.
+To help improve graphs’ ability to detect patterns early, businesses should consider using Graph technology, which is the next step in improving analytics delivery.

-Graph Technology typically consists of:
+Graph technology typically consists of:

 *   **Graph theory** - Used to find paths, linkages and networks of logical or physical objects.
 *   **Graph analytics** - Application of graph theory to uncover nodes, edges, and data linkages.
 *   **Graph database** - Storage for data generated by graph analytics.

-Although predominantly used in fraud detection, Graph Technology has many other use cases such as making real-time recommendations based on consumer behaviour, identity and access control, risk assessment and monitoring, AI and ML, and many more.
+Although predominantly used in fraud detection, Graph technology has many other use cases such as making real-time recommendations based on consumer behaviour, identity and access control, risk assessment and monitoring, AI and ML, and many more.

 Check out our next blog article, where we will be talking about how our Graph Visualisation Platform enhances Grab’s fraud detection methods.